JvanKatwijk/qt-dab/README.md

 Selecting a packet service was the same as selecting an audio service, clicking on it and processing started.
 Running a packet service this way is rather boring, since there is notmuch to be seen or heard.
-Most packet services are of a type TPEG, and running them might or might not produce data.
+Most packet services are of a type TPEG, and running them might or might not produce (visible) data.
-The data is usually encoded, so Qt-DAB restructs itself to compile the frames and send the data to a TCP port, up to the user to do further processing and interpretation.
+The data is usually encoded, so Qt-DAB restructs itself to compile the frames and send the data to a TCP port (default 8888, but can be set by a command line option) "-P"), up to the user to do further processing and interpretation.

 In Qt-DAB we have chosen for the approach to run packet services in